terra-campaigns/arrival/campaign/part02/chap011.md

 - [x] Review and organise [Notions](../../notions.md)
 - [x] Review and organise Sly Flourish secrets for Holzander
 - [x] Think about characters, write motivations & hooks, and bring one background bit to the session
-- [x] Define party level, easy DC, deadly CR, XP and treasure benchmarks ([_campaignTracker](_campaignTracker.md))
+- [x] Define party level, easy DC, deadly CR, XP and treasure benchmarks ([_campaignTracker](../_campaignTracker.md))
 - [x] Review [Fronts](../factions/_fronts.md) and check if new front has materialised
 - [x] Review [Factions](../factions/_factionGame.md) and run one [faction turn](../../rules/factionRules.md), if applicable
 - [x] Decide what remaining relevant NPCs are doing, and their respective checks (wwn334)
-- [ ] Detail strong start
+- [x] Detail strong start
-- [ ] Define chapter template (combat, investigation, etc.)
-- [ ] Outline potential scenes, drafting locations, NPCs and encounters as needed.
+- [x] Outline potential scenes, drafting locations, NPCs and encounters as needed.
 Define alternatives to combat for all scenes (1 or 2)
-- [ ] Define secrets & clues, reviewing scenes
+- [x] Define secrets & clues, adding links to them in scenes
-- [ ] Outline fantastic locations, reviewing scenes and secrets
+- [x] Outline fantastic locations, reviewing scenes and secrets
 - [ ] Outline potential NPCs, reviewing all above
 - [ ] Outline potential foes, if not all in an appendix
-- [ ] Define treasure
+- [x] Define treasure
 - [ ] Prepare 2 day and night random encounters
 - [ ] Prepare Owlbear, if applicable
-- [ ] Move big texts to appendix in the file
-- [ ] Prepare random encounters (linked with secrets) - including random locations

 ## Characters